priyankag12/Flexi-project/README.md

 Data Encryption: Encrypt sensitive user data and exam content.
 Authentication and Authorization: Ensure proper authentication and authorization mechanisms.
 Anti-Cheating Measures: Implement anti-cheating measures, such as lockdown browsers, to deter cheating during exams.
+### Tracking user progress and their profile:-
+User profiles that include details like courses taken, previous tests, and performance history.
+Monitoring learning and evaluation patterns through progress monitoring for both teachers and students.
+### Messages and Reminders:-
+automated alerts for future tests, due dates, and modifications.
+Alerts for system upgrades and significant announcements through email or inside the app.
+### Creating reports and exporting:
+creation of thorough reports for administrators and instructors. option to export data and exam results in several formats for additional analysis.

 These functional requirements form the basis for designing and developing the Online Examination Management System.